Zeyu-Li/Unreal-Tutorial/README.md

 3. Remove the two nodes
 4. Now go to the viewport and select by clicking on the two guns and arms (all at once or individually, it doesn't make a difference)
 5. In the Details panel, go to Render and uncheck **Visable**
-6. (Optional) If you want to remove the crosshairs:
+6. (**Optional**) If you want to remove the crosshairs:
    1. Open the FirstPersonHUB blueprint
    2. Delete the Event Receive Hand HUB node

-Of course, just because you selected one of the features does not mean you are locked to the feature set.
+**IMPORTANT NOTE:** Just because you selected one of the features does not mean you are locked to the feature set.
 After you enter your project, you can still add any of the feature by going to your Content Browser -> Add New (in green) -> Add Feature or Content Packs

 <a name="light"></a>

-## 7. Lighting
+## 6. Lighting

 Lighting is a massive undertaking as it sets the mood of the game and can modify how things look.
 There are two subsets of lighting options we will talk about, global and local.
 First we will tackle global lighting.